 Letters of recommendation must include the following:

 If ARC is not familiar with an instructor or educational institution, a letter of personal introduction accompanied by a school brochure (if available), a biography and images of the instructor's work may be requested before a final decision is rendered.

 Biography or CV

-Applications must be postmarked by May 31, 2013 in order to qualify for consideration for scholarships awarded during the Fall 2013 or Spring 2014 term.
-Again, No applications will be accepted if they are postmarked after May 31, 2013.
+Applications must be sent by end of day on May 31, 2016 in order to qualify for consideration for scholarships awarded during the Fall 2016 or Spring 2016 term.
+Again, No applications will be accepted if they are postmarked after May 31, 2016.

-Should you have any questions regarding this competition, please contact the ARC Director of Operations, Kara Ross.
+Should you have any questions regarding this competition, please contact Yvette Lytle.